sh1v-max/Netflix-GPT/src/roadmap.md

     - BugFix: if the user is not logged in Redirect/browse to login page and vice versa
     - redirected using onAuthStateChanged
     - unsubscribed to the onAuthStateChanged callback
+  - added
-  - added hardcoded values to the constant files
+   hardcoded values to the constant files
 - browse (after authentication)
   - header
+  - getting api from TMDB
+  - adding the API_OPTIONS in constant file
+  - making api call in browse.js file